ybhatnagar/kube-huddle/README.md

 Networks inside a Kubernetes cluster aren't necessarily flat.
-A pod on `node-a` and a pod on `node-b` in the same zone might see 1 ms between them; the same pod pair across zones might see 25 ms. Zones are an exaggerated example, but there are several other sources as well - such as across data centers, network NICs, hardware QoS, etc Most of the time you don't notice, because you don't measure it — until a hot pair straddles a network barrier and every request pays the tax.
+A pod on `node-a` and a pod on `node-b` in the same zone might see 1 ms between them; the same pod pair across zones might see 25 ms. Zones are an exaggerated example, but there are several latency other sources as well - such as across data centers, network NICs, hardware QoS, etc

+Most of the time you don't notice, because you don't measure it - since only some random requests pay this tax, depending on which nodes the host and destination pods are running.
+The more sparse your nodes are, more this unpredictability is.
 Kube Huddle *looks* at the calls your apps already make, groups your nodes by the latency between them, and tells you where each service belongs.